Improving Access to Psychological Therapies Data Set

 How do I submit the Improving Access to Psychological Therapies data set?

 You should submit the IAPT data set via the mental health bureau service on the Open Exeter portal.
-This site is provided by NHS Connecting for Health and only accessible via an N3 connection to the NHS network.
+This site is provided by HSCIC and only accessible via an N3 connection to the NHS network.